MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/map-polylines-and-polygons.md

 ---
 title: Map Polylines and Polygons | Microsoft Docs
-description: Describes polylines and polygons and provides additional resources and examples to provide guidance for drawing with polylines and polygons. ms.author: pablocan
+description: Describes polylines and polygons with a link to examples and additional information. ms.author: pablocan
 ---